-Each fund has a full-time team of two or three investment professionals — a Managing Partner and a Principal — with strong entrepreneurial and investing experience.
+Most of our funds have a full-time team of two or three investment professionals — a Managing Partner and a Principal — with strong entrepreneurial and investing experience.
 They are supplemented by an advisory Investment Committee, a large network of alumni, and the investment department at Alumni Ventures Group.

 When a fund experiences a liquidity event, we send distribution checks as soon as the company sends us a check.
 We can usually process this transaction within a few days.

 Our Focused Funds are open to all accredited investors, no matter what school you went to.
+Our index-like fund, Total Access Fund, is also open to all accredited investors.

 Please navigate to our Portfolio page.